NirajBhattarai/agentflow101/backend/README.md

 ## Deployment

-### Railway Deployment

-See [RAILWAY_DEPLOYMENT.md](./RAILWAY_DEPLOYMENT.md) for complete Railway setup guide.

-Quick steps:
-1. Push code to GitHub
-2. Connect Railway to your repo
-3. Set `GOOGLE_API_KEY` and other env vars in Railway dashboard
-4. Deploy!

-The `Dockerfile` and `start.sh` are configured for Railway deployment.
+The `Dockerfile` and `start.sh` are configured for production deployment.

 ### Service Ports